autoreduction/autoreduce-documents/workshops/2018-19th-Mar/agenda.md

   * Inestigation into using STFC cloud for compute infrastructure.
 Anders: status on STFC cloud
   * Making the webapp viewable outside the lab
     * Discuss work estimate for this and evaluate risk/pros/cons/concerns of this
+  * Making the WebApp control how users can edit reduction scrips
+    * flesh out predicted work units and predicted estimates for this
   * Storing data going into and going out of autoreduce into catalogue
     * flesh out predicted work units and predicted estimates for this